 Ian is recognized by his peers as one of the foremost engineers of spacecraft propellant tanks, composite overwrapped pressure vessels (COPVs) and high performance composite structures.
 His technical success is derived on his diverse capability in design, analysis, materials, manufacturing and lean engineering.
 Ian was formerly Chief Engineer at Dowty Aerospace and Alliant Tech Systems (ATK) and has been technical lead on mission critical propellant tanks for all of the major satellite primes.
 Ian has published nearly twenty technical papers, holds several patents, awards including Outstanding Engineering Achievement from Engineers’ Council and the Rotary National Award for Space Achievement (Stellar Award).
 Ian joined Keystone Engineering in July 2013 and has a First Class Engineering Degree from Staffordshire University, UK.

 Wayne has over 36 years of experience supporting the aerospace and nuclear industries by developing innovative devices and processes for the joining and thermal processing of metals.
 During his career he has provided consulting services to nearly all US Primes including, Boeing, Honeywell, Lockheed Martin, NASA, Northrop Grumman, SpaceX and the USAF, as well as consulting and lecturing in Europe and Asia.
-He has authored more than a dozen papers and articles, holds three patents, and has been recognized with Outstanding Engineering Achievement Awards from the Engineers’ Council for his work in high power laser welding for commercialization of manned spaceflight and spacecraft mission extension and end-of-life safety.
+He has authored more than a dozen papers and articles, holds several patents, and has been recognized with Outstanding Engineering Achievement Awards from the Engineers’ Council for his work in high power laser welding for commercialization of manned spaceflight and spacecraft mission extension and end-of-life safety.
 Additionally, he has been twice nominated for Rotary National Award for Space Achievement Stellar Awards.
 Wayne has been at Keystone Engineering since 2004, and has a Bachelor of Science degree from the University of Redlands.

 Manoj has over 20 years of engineering experience including roles as stress analyst, software development engineer, program manager and technical leader.
 For the past 15 years Manoj has worked with aircraft and space components (propellant and pressurant tanks).
 Prior to joining Keystone Engineering, Manoj was employed by Alliant Tech Systems (ATK).
 He started his career at ATK as a Project Engineer, progressing to Program Manager, and advancing to Director of Engineering.
 While serving as Director of Engineering, Manoj presided over several qualifications of propellant tank programs.
 Manoj holds a Bachelor of Science Degree with an emphasis in Mechanical Engineering from California State Polytechnic University, Pomona (Cal Poly Pomona), as well as a Masters of Science with an emphasis in Engineering/Management from Cal Poly Pomona.
 Manoj also holds a MBA from Pepperdine University with an emphasis in International Business/Global Management.
 Manoj holds several Professional Licenses/Certifications including Professional Engineer from the State of California and Project Management Professional from PMI.